RakhithJK/marticliment-UniGetUI-wiki/Home.md

 AppGet was supported in release 0.3, but since that project has been discontinued, the support has been removed.

-**This project has no connection to the official Winget-CLI nor Scoop projects - it's completely unofficial.**
+**This project has no connection to the official Winget-CLI project — it's completely unofficial.**

 ## Table of contents